 Hike at Coopers Rock State Forest

 Want to know why West Virginia is called “Almost Heaven?”
 Visit Coopers Rock State Forest, a popular destination located a short drive from Morgantown on I-68.
 Coopers Rock has a variety of hiking trails rated as easy, moderate, and difficult.
 You can’t visit Coopers Rock without checking out its stunning panoramic views of the Cheat River and surrounding mountains.
-The best places to see this vista are at the main Overlook, located near the Concession with a handicap accessible deck, and Ravens Rock Trail, a moderate 2.5-mile hike from Coopers Rock Road.
+The best places to see this vista are at the main Overlook near the Concession with a handicap-accessible deck and Raven Rock Trail, a moderate 2.5-mile hike from Coopers Rock Road.
 You can also get an interesting view of the main overlook from below by taking the underlook trail!

 If you’re looking to add some history to your hike, take the Clay Furnace Trail to an old iron furnace to learn more about local industries of the past.
-There are also historic pavilions built by the Civilian Conservation Corps in the 1930s.
+The Civilian Conservation Corps also build historic pavilions in the 1930s.
 Extend your visit by staying at one of the two dozen campsites around the park!

 Kayak or Boat at Cheat Lake

 Located a short drive from Morgantown, Cheat Lake is a perfect place to spend a day on the water.
 Cheat Lake offers a number of marinas and launches for kayaks, boats, and paddleboards.
 Our favorite place to visit is Sunset Beach Marina, where you can kayak by a peninsula with beautiful lakehouses nestled in the trees.
 This 13-mile long lake was built in the 1920s when the Cheat River was dammed to build a hydroelectric facility.
 A century earlier, a large ironworks was located on the Cheat River at Ice’s Ferry, which was supplied with raw iron by the Henry Clay Furnace at present-day Coopers Rock State Forest.